lunchbag/hugo-blog/content/posts/building-an-app-freelancing-and-living-abroad.md

 We knew that leaving a familiar place for such a long time would force us to wrap up everything we had going on currently.
 Ideally, when we arrive to our new home, we would start with a mostly free calendar to focus on whatever we want.

-<span class="highlight">So, that "whatever we want" for me ended up being an app that I have been thinking of developing for a while now.</span>
+<span class="highlight">So, that "whatever we want" for me ended up being an app that I have been itching to develop for a while.</span>

 This is the story of my journey in creating this app from scratch and how it fit in with other commitments such as freelancing, living/traveling abroad, learning Japanese, and hosting our visiting friends and family.